name-is-minh/name-is-minh/README.md

 ## My Projects

 - **Employee Scheduling System Optimization**: Improved performance by 95% using JavaScript and Google App Script
+- **Panda Express POS System**: Developed a full-stack POS system for Panda Express using Agile methodology with PostgreSQL, RESTful APIs, Weather and Google Translate APIs integrations
+- **Airport Navigation App**: Created a personalized airport navigation app using React Native, integrating OpenAI and Google Maps APIs to recommend traveler-specific locations with embedded interactive maps
+- <a href="https://name-is-minh.github.io/build4good-rice-clicker/" target="_blank">**Rice Clicker**</a>: Built a web-based clicking game using HTML, Tailwind CSS, and JavaScript with Notion API integration and deployed via GitHub Pages
 - **Frankenstein AI Simulation**: Designed and developed an interactive 2D educational game using Python and Godot Engine
 - **Roni's Mac Bar Sales Dashboard**: Created an interactive and data-driven dashboard using Python
 - **Pinoy & Thai Asian Cuisine Website**: Developed a React-based frontend with Notion API integration